Gautier-Antoine/gaplugin-lightbox/README.md

 # agplugin-lightbox
+=== LightBox - AG ===
+Author: Antoine GAUTIER
+Tags: lightbox, gallery, navigation
+Requires at least: 5.2
+License: GPLv3

+== Description ==
 Add a gallery navigation to WordPress

 After installing the plugin.
 You'll have a new menu in your admin page "AGPlugin".
 It will have a "lightbox" menu.
 Here you'll be able to change the icons for your lightbox.

     for the arrow icon (next, previous)